Dropshipping Profit Margin Guide: Calculate & Boost Profits 2025

 Client acquisition cost (CAC) is the amount of money spent by a business to attract a new customer.

-These dropshipping stats is determined by summing the costs of converting prospects into customers (marketing, advertising, sales employees, and other expenses) and dividing the amount by the number of customers obtained.
+These dropshipping stats are determined by summing the costs of converting prospects into customers (marketing, advertising, sales employees, and other expenses) and dividing the amount by the number of customers obtained.

 CAC = Total marketing costs/number of new customers